 - CAUTION: To avoid injury from escaping fluid under pressure, relieve the pressure in the system before disconnecting or connecting hydraulic or other lines.
 Tighten all connections before applying pressure. - 1.
-Connect all hydraulic lines to tractor as shown in Figure 18. - Connect the harvester warning light harness to the tractor.
-Make sure the harvester warning lights operate with the tractor warning lights and turn signals.
+Shift to park, shut off the engine, and remove the ignition key before getting out of tractor. - 2.
+Connect all hydraulic lines to tractor as shown in Figure 5-1.

-Figure 18: Attaching Hydraulic Lines
+Figure 5-1: Attaching Hydraulic Lines

-3. Connect the control monitor or switchbox to the harness routed into the tractor cab.
+- 3. Connect the harvester warning light harness to the tractor.
+Make sure the harvester warning lights operate with the tractor warning lights and turn signals. - 4.
+Connect the control monitor or switchbox to the harness routed into the tractor cab.